|Other Position:||Offensive Coordinator/Quarterbacks|

 As a player, Frost was tutored by some of the legendary football coaching minds of all time, including Stanford’s Bill Walsh and Nebraska’s Tom Osborne, as well as the New York Jets’ Bill Parcells in the NFL.

 His expertise as a collegiate standout and coach, as well as a six-year NFL veteran, has been vital to Oregon’s unprecedented success during his Eugene tenure.
 Among his contributions has been the implementation of a mentality instilled as a defender as well as the moxie of a national championship competitor.
-He has been instrumental in instituting a toughness among his receivers that enhanced their ability as downfield blockers, which has contributed to the success of the Ducks’ running game that has paced the conference in rushing each of the past seven seasons.
+He was instrumental in instituting a toughness among his receivers that enhanced their ability as downfield blockers, which has contributed to the success of the Ducks’ running game that has paced the conference in rushing each of the past eight seasons.

 While Oregon returned a trio of starting wide receivers heading into the 2010 season, Frost played a vital role in improving their production catching the football while further honing their blocking skills.
-One result was a breakout year for Maehl, who became a first-team all-conference choice, set the Ducks’ single-season record with 12 touchdown catches, tied the single-season mark with 77 receptions and finished as the program’s first 1,000-yard receiver in five seasons.
+One result was a breakout year for Maehl, who became a first-team all-conference choice, set the Ducks’ single-season record with 12 touchdown catches, led the single-season mark with 77 receptions and finished as the program’s first 1,000-yard receiver in five seasons.

 However he successfully navigated one of his more challenging situations in 2011.
 Molding a wide receiver contingent that boasted of only two players who had accumulated as many as 10 career catches at the Division I level, he helped devise schemes that would result in the Ducks accounting for 30 or more touchdowns through the air for only the fourth time in school history.